-High-risk foods such as sandwiches, salads,

-cream cakes, desserts and items containing meat e.g. sausage rolls etc should be avoided where possible due to the additional hazards and controls required, and they should not be homemade.
+High-risk foods such as sandwiches, salads, cream cakes, desserts and items containing meat e.g. sausage rolls etc should be avoided where possible due to the additional hazards and controls required, and in any case they should not be homemade.